 Paris is a city with plenty of wow factor, from the dazzling Eiffel Tower to the museums to the crepes.
 But sightseeing in Paris with kids can wear everyone down quickly.
 Fat Tire Bike Tours puts the fun back in seeing all the amazing sites of the city with their unique tour offerings and highly qualified guides.

-In my opinion, what separates Fat Tire from any other tour operator is the way you get around: on wheels!
+In my opinion, what separates Fat Tire from other tours is that these bike tours offer a fun way to get around: on wheels!
 What kid doesn’t enjoy a bike ride, either on their own or from the comfort of a seat or trailer attached to mom and dad’s?
 And instead of a spin around the regular neighborhood, this ride will feature some of Paris’ most beautiful attractions.
 Plus, you can see more in a shorter period of time when pedaling versus walking.

 There isn’t a line in Paris longer than the one for the Eiffel Tower.
 It often looks almost as long as the tower is tall.
-Fat Tire’s Skip the Line program is a great alternative.
-While it’s not a bike tour as mentioned above, it does provide you with a guide, a small group, and immediate access to the levels of the tower without waiting in line.
+Fat Tire’s Skip the Line program is a great alternative for visiting Paris attractions that tend to be crowded.
+While not all are structured as bike tours as mentioned above, these do provide you with a guide, a small group, and immediate access to the levels of the Eiffel Tower without waiting in line.
 Fat Tire also offers similar Skip the Line plus tour guide opportunities at the Louvre and the Musee d’Orsay.
 Though these aren’t specifically geared toward children, they are welcome to join the tours.

 While the Segways were fun, it was the personal attention of our guide that really made my Fat Tire experience so memorable.
 He instantly sized up our group and knew just the sort of information that we would appreciate.
 He knew when we were ready to pick up the pace, and when we needed to slow down and rest a bit.

-He also happily gave us advice about how to maximize our time in Paris after our tour (or on subsequent visits), arranged for taxi transport following our tour, and even gave us lunch recommendations.
+He also happily gave us advice about how to maximize our time in Paris after our tour (or on subsequent visits), arranged for taxi transport following our tour, and provided us with lunch recommendations.
 It was almost like having a hotel concierge in our back pocket throughout our half-day tour.
-In a city where the language barrier can be intimidating, his willingness to provide clear and helpful information was a welcome relief for tired tourists.
+In a city where the language barrier can be intimidating, our English-speaking guide’s willingness to provide clear and helpful information was a welcome relief for tired tourists.

 Best things to do and family hotels in Paris on Ciao Bambino